ArkScript-lang/modules/README.md

 ## Copyright and Licence information

-Copyright (c) 2019-2025 Alexandre Plateau.
+Copyright (c) 2019-2025 Lex Plateau.
 All rights reserved.

 This ArkScript distribution contains no GNU GPL code, which means it can be used in proprietary projects.